1Sankalp/vapi-devrel/README.md

 # (Twitter)

->What if every website had a voice?
+What if every website had a voice?

->
->I built a Chrome extension using @vapi_ai + @groqinc that adds a voice assistant to every page you visit.
+I built a Chrome extension using @vapi_ai + @groqinc that adds a voice assistant to every page you visit.

->
->You can ask it questions about whatever you're looking at - and it responds instantly, in real-time voice.
+You can ask it questions about whatever you're looking at - and it responds instantly, in real-time voice.

->
->Here’s how it works 👇 (A thread)
+Here’s how it works 👇 (A thread)

+---

->Once installed, the extension adds a floating “🎤 Ask about this page” button to every website you open.
+Once installed, the extension adds a floating “🎤 Ask about this page” button to every website you open.

->
->Click it.
+Click it.
 Speak your question.
 The assistant listens, understands the page you’re on – and speaks the answer back.

->
->No typing.
+No typing.
 No reading walls of text.

+---

->@groqinc provides lightning-fast LLM responses with almost zero latency
+@groqinc provides lightning-fast LLM responses with almost zero latency

->
->@vapi_ai gives it a natural, streaming voice - so it feels like a human conversation
+@vapi_ai gives it a natural, streaming voice - so it feels like a human conversation

->
->Chrome APIs let me grab the current page's text, title, and URL for full context
+Chrome APIs let me grab the current page's text, title, and URL for full context

+---

->The assistant understands context:
+The assistant understands context:

->
->You can ask:
+You can ask:

->
-> - “What’s this page about?”
+- “What’s this page about?”

->
-> - “Summarize this for me”
+- “Summarize this for me”

->
-> - “Explain this in simple terms”
+- “Explain this in simple terms”

->
-> - “How does this compare to X?”
+- “How does this compare to X?”

->And it’ll respond like a voice-native co-pilot.
+And it’ll respond like a voice-native co-pilot.

+---

->Why voice output is the unlock:
+Why voice output is the unlock:

->
->Everyone talks about voice input.
+Everyone talks about voice input.
 But voice replies are faster, more human, and more natural to consume.
->It feels like having a smart friend explain things - without you needing to scan or scroll.
+It feels like having a smart friend explain things - without you needing to scan or scroll.

+---

->Built this for the @vapi_ai DevRel Challenge to explore:
+Built this for the @vapi_ai DevRel Challenge to explore:
->What if voice agents weren’t just chatbots that speak...
+What if voice agents weren’t just chatbots that speak...
->...but true interfaces to content, context, and tools?
+...but true interfaces to content, context, and tools?

->
->The result: a persistent, intelligent, tab-aware voice assistant.
+The result: a persistent, intelligent, tab-aware voice assistant.

+---

->Imagine the use cases:
+Imagine the use cases:

->
-> - Devs asking docs for help
+- Devs asking docs for help

->
-> - Visually impaired users getting real-time summaries
+- Visually impaired users getting real-time summaries

->
-> - Shoppers comparing products out loud
+- Shoppers comparing products out loud

->
-> - Students asking articles for TL;DRs
+- Students asking articles for TL;DRs

->
-> - Voice agents that can take actions (click buttons, fill forms)
+- Voice agents that can take actions (click buttons, fill forms)

->
-> The interface layer is the unlock.
+The interface layer is the unlock.

+---

->This is not "AI for the sake of AI."
+This is not "AI for the sake of AI."

->
->It’s utility.
+It’s utility.
 It’s interface evolution.
->It’s the browser talking back.
+It’s the browser talking back.

 # (LinkedIn)